 The outcome of this decision was that test items with high facility values had to be designed, and scores were crowded in the right (top) quartile of the distribution.
 Often the decision of whether one would study to be a doctor or a vet hinged on scoring differences of a fraction of a point, i.e. well below the margin of scoring error.
-Despite the grave flaws in that system, public opinion seemed content because the resultant grade inflation created the illusion that standards were improving, and that tax-payers were spared the expense of educating “boulder-brained” students.
+Despite the grave flaws in that system, public opinion seemed content because the resultant grade inflation created the illusion that standards were improving, and that tax-payers were spared the expense of educating what the Sunday press uncharitably described as “boulder-brained” students.

 The cut-off provision was eventually revoked in 2009 (for reasons which, I suspect, were only partly academic), but the public perception remains that, unless the majority of candidates do well in the exams, there must be something wrong with either the test items or with their academic preparation.
 The protest by the Union of Science Teachers is typical of this attitude: